peter88213/nvhelp-de/source/getting_started.rst

 the right tool for you.
 Then you don't start *Writer* with an empty Manuskript, but first create a framework of empty chapters for which you enter content information.
-Or kann man leave it at one chapter for the time being and create empty sections in it, which kann man later distribute to chapters.
+Or können Sie leave it at one chapter for the time being and create empty sections in it, which können Sie later distribute to chapters.
 The results of this preliminary work can be exported as text documents in the form of synopses, e.g on
 `chapter <chapter_menu.html#kapitelbeschreibungen-zum-bearbeiten-exportieren>`__ or